After The Event Insurance (ATE)

-ATE is a type of insurance that protects a Solicitor’s client when or after that person becomes aware of a claim.
+After The Event insurance is a type of insurance that protects a Solicitor’s client when or after that person becomes aware of a claim.
 The insurance covers a client for legal fees when the claim is unsuccessful.

-You are known to have breached a statutory duty by failure of complying with the legal responsibilities or breached any duty in an Act or Regulations.
+You are known to have breached a statutory duty by failure to comply with your legal responsibilities or breached any duty in an Act or Regulations.

-BTE is an insurance taken to provide you with the cost for legal fees involved in litigation.
-This type of insurance is usually is taken out in litigation matters, car insurance, home insurance policy, accidents or diseases, or other events before the problem arises.
+BTE is an insurance taken out to provide you with cover for the cost of legal fees involved in litigation.
+This type of insurance is usually attached to household or car insurance policies, credit cards or other insurance or financial arrangements which can cover you for personal injury claims.

 The Criminal Injuries Compensation Appeal Panel.

-Claim is a process of seeking damages or to claim for compensation in an incident that wasn’t your fault or to claim for any loss you have sustained.
+A claim is a process of seeking damages or compensation for an accident or injury that wasn’t your fault or to claim for any loss you have sustained.